Suizzle/movement-cli-docs/use-cli/use-movement-cli.md

     coverage
             Computes coverage for a package
     create-resource-account-and-publish-package
-            Publishes the modules in a Move package to the Aptos blockchain under a resource account disassemble
+            Publishes the modules in a Move package to the Movement blockchain under a resource account disassemble
             Disassemble the Move bytecode pointed to
     document